 These work by actively canceling out the outside noise, rather than blocking it.
 Each ear plug has a microphone which picks up the outside noise.
 Then it creates the exact opposite sound, that is 180 degrees out of phase with outside sounds and plays them.
 The two sound waves then cancel each other out.

-You do not have to understand this…Just believe me, it works.
+You do not have to understand this…Just believe me; it works.
 When I first got my noise-canceling earbuds, I spent 10 minutes with them not plugged into anything, just turning them on and off again.
-I was amazed that the outside sound almost vanished as they was turned on, it seemed like some sort of magic!
+I was amazed that the outside sound almost vanished as they were turned on; it seemed like some sort of magic!

 Anyway, these earplugs are great, and because they block out a lot of the outside noise.
 You can hear what you want to listen to without having the volume too loud, which is great for your ears, especially if you have ear problems such as I do.

-Airplane ear pressure is what causes the discomfort, or sometimes pain when people fly.
+Airplane ear pressure causes the discomfort, or sometimes pain, when people fly.
 The ear is composed of multiple sections, and when you fly, the pressure on the eardrum can be different in the inner and outer ear.
-This is what causes the pain.
+This causes the pain.

 The part of the ear that you can see is open to the world, and any pressure changes are immediate.
 The other side of the eardrum is connected to the outside world through a tube that runs from the ear to the back of the nose and throat.
 This is the Eustachian tube, and pressure changes can take longer to travel through this.

 If you have cold, allergies, or anything that can cause blockages here, it may increase your chances of experiencing discomfort.
-Airplane ear plugs can reduce this, but there are also other things you can do to equalize the pressure and stop any discomfort.
-These include
+Airplane ear plugs can reduce this, but there are other things you can do to equalize the pressure and stop any discomfort.
+These include.

-If you are at the airport and have no blockages, you should still drink plenty.
+If you are at the airport and have no blockages, still drink plenty.
 Since the smoking ban on flights, the air quality has DROPPED significantly as the air gets recycled more.
-This air is dry and not fresh, this can cause your nose to dry out leading to blockages
+This air is dry and not fresh, this can cause your nose to dry out leading to blockages.

 If you have a blocked nose, have sensitive ears, or have experienced ear discomfort when in a plane before, then pain killers may help.
 I am sure that you have taken Paracetamol, Ibuprofen or aspirin before.
 Whatever your preferred pain killer is, you can use that to reduce the discomfort.